FanMaker/Turdroidken/README.md

 ```

-It should also be noted, that the FanMakerSDK intents used in this exaple are established as a `lateinit var` and are defined in the `onCreate` method like other examples in this document.
+It should also be noted, that the FanMakerSDK intents used in this example are established as a `lateinit var` and are defined in the `onCreate` method like other examples in this document.

 **Important**: The FanMakerSDK verifies that the `host` is either `fanmaker` or `fanmaker.com`.
 If you are not using a deep link with a custom scheme, like `turdroidken`, then you will need to format the URL yourself assuming you have defined a identifable link for it like:
 ```
 https://yourwebsite.com/fanmaker/store/items/1234 // example link the user has clicked on
 ```

+When passing a deeplink/universal link to the Fanmaker SDK, this simply tells the SDK that when it is opened next to navigate to the desired route.
+If multiple links are passed without opening the SDK, then only the latest link will be shown to the user.

 In your `MainActivity`
 ```